AdamKyle/flare/resources/info/time-gates/section-1.md

 - **Kingdoms**: These each have their own set of timers:
   - **Building upgrade**: Leveling a building has a timer in relation to minutes.
 The higher the building level, the longer it takes.
   - **Unit recruitment**: Recruiting units can take seconds, minutes or even hours, depending on the amount of units you are recruiting.
   - **Building Repair**: Has a timer based on current level of building.
 Repairs can only be done when a building reaches durability of 0.
-Leveling a damage building, that is one that has a durability below its max but above 0, will replace current durability with the new max.
+Leveling a damaged building, that is one that has a durability below its max but above 0, will replace current durability with the new max.
   - **Unit Movement**: All units have a moment speed.
 This speed is applied to the units regardless of how many you send, but stacks with other units that have a slower or equal movement speed.
 Distance is also taken into consideration.

 ### Character death